 ** In order to maintain F-1/M-1 status, students must provide a valid reason for a leave of absence.
 For example, if a student requests a leave of absence due to a family emergency in his/her home country, the student must be physically in his/her home country during the session for which the leave of absence has been granted.
 Staying in the U.S without attending the College violates F-1/M-1 status.

 - Step 1: If you are currently enrolled in the session, but you intend to take a leave of absence, you must withdraw from all classes using a program drop form and a refund request form.
 Both forms must be approved and stamped by a school official and a refund amount will be determined based upon the refund policy.

-- Step 2: Fill out a leave of absence request form, giving information on the reason for the leave and the duration.
+- Step 2: Fill out a leave of absence request form, giving information on the reason for the absence and the duration.
 Forms are available at the admissions office.
-A leave of absence is usually granted for one session.
 The maximum duration for a leave of absence is one session.

 - Step 3: Make an appointment with the student services.
 Present the completed leave of absence request form along with any supporting letters or documents.
 The director will review a request, write a recommendation, and deliver the form to the appropriate person at the registrar and/or the international student office for final approval.
 This process may take up to one week.

 All employees are responsible and accountable for the records in their possession and those records for which they have control.

 All local and federal laws will be followed by every Columbia College employee during the creation, retention, and disposal of school records.